rackspace/php-opencloud/docs/userguide/LoadBalancer/USERGUIDE.md

 /** @var $errorPageContent string **/
 ```

-In the example above:

-The value of `$errorPageContent` is the HTML for that page.
+In the example above the value of `$errorPageContent` is the HTML for that page.
 This could either be the HTML of the default error page or of your custom error page.

 ### Set Custom Error Page